resolve109/study-aws-sa/aws-study-guide.md

   - Supports Multi-AZ configuration for high availability and durability
   - Eliminates the need to manually synchronize data between EC2 instances
   - Preserves the way users access files through Windows file shares
+  - Provides built-in integration with Microsoft Active Directory for authentication and access control
+  - Specifically designed for Microsoft Windows-based workloads like SharePoint that require Windows-native file system features
+  - Perfect for migrations of on-premises SharePoint deployments requiring shared file storage
+  - Superior to other storage options like EFS (which uses NFS protocol) for Windows workloads
 - **FSx for OpenZFS**:
   - For NFS-based Unix/Linux file workloads
   - Does not support SMB